In this post you will learn

 Life is about balance.
 So is the GMAT

-You are more likely to arrive at the upper gmat percentile bracket better score if you are very good on both Quant and Verbal than you will if one is a lot stronger than the other.
+You are more likely to arrive at the upper gmat percentile bracket better score if you are very good on both Quant, Verbal, and data insights than you will if one is a lot stronger than the other.
 Perhaps even you would be better off skewed towards a stronger Verbal than Quant if you must choose between either.
-The point is, strive for balance when you create a study plan and try to split study time for either equally.

 Also remember that you can hire a tutor.
 He or she can point you in the right direction and save you time.